 2. Flea Markets

-A phenomenal way to find old windows and a decent amount of variety.
+Flea markets are a phenomenal way to find old windows and a decent amount of variety.

 You might also be able to find ancillary items for your other craft projects as well!